Orders and enforcement (COVID-19)

 - guidance for workplaces

 - your right to refuse unsafe work (Ministry of Labour, Training and Skills Development)

-As of, December 26, 2020 at 12:01 a.m, the Government of Ontario is moving to a Provincewide shutdown and advising that all Ontarians allow close contact only with people living in their own household.
+All Ontarians should only allow close contact only with people living in their own household.
 Maintain two metres physical distancing from everyone else.
 Individuals who live alone may consider having close contact with another household.

 The Government of Ontario announced a Provincewide Shutdown (Government of Ontario) to help slow the increase in COVID-19 cases.
 Public Health Sudbury & Districts’ service area, including Greater Sudbury and the districts of Sudbury and Manitoulin will be in a temporary shutdown effective Saturday, April 3, 2021, at 12:01 a.m., for 28 days.
 Time-limited, widescale measures and restrictions will take effect.
 Essential services and retail outlets (for example, grocery stores and pharmacies) will remain open.

 No indoor organized public events and social gatherings are permitted, except with members of the same household.

 Individuals who live alone, including seniors, may consider having exclusive, close contact with another household to help reduce the negative impacts of social isolation.

 Limit for outdoor organized public events and social gatherings, physical distancing can be maintained: